Plant disease resistance: GM or transgenic engineered disease resistance

 The term GM ("genetically modified") is often used as a synonym of transgenic to refer to plants modified using recombinant DNA technologies.
 Plants with transgenic/GM disease resistance against insect pests have been extremely successful as commercial products, especially in maize and cotton, and are planted annually on over 20 million hectares in over 20 countries worldwide (see also genetically modified crops).
 Transgenic plant disease resistance against microbial pathogens was first demonstrated in 1986.
 Expression of viral coat protein gene sequences conferred virus resistance via small RNAs.
 This proved to be a widely applicable mechanism for inhibiting viral replication.
 Combining coat protein genes from three different viruses, scientists developed squash hybrids with field-validated, multiviral resistance.
 Similar levels of resistance to this variety of viruses had not been achieved by conventional breeding.

-A similar strategy was deployed to combat papaya ringspot virus, which by 1994 threatened to destroy Hawaii’s papaya industry.
+A similar strategy was deployed to combat papaya ringspot virus, which by 1994 threatened to destroy Hawaii's papaya industry.
 Field trials demonstrated excellent efficacy and high fruit quality.
 By 1998 the first transgenic virus-resistant papaya was approved for sale.
 Disease resistance has been durable for over 15 years.
 Transgenic papaya accounts for ~85% of Hawaiian production.
-The fruit is approved for sale in the U.S., Canada and Japan.
+The fruit is approved for sale in the U.S., Canada, and Japan.

-Potato lines expressing viral replicase sequences that confer resistance to potato leafroll virus were sold under the trade names NewLeaf Y and NewLeaf Plus, and were widely accepted in commercial production in 1999-2001, until McDonald's Corp. decided not to purchase GM potatoes and Monsanto decided to close their NatureMark potato business.
+Potato lines expressing viral replicase sequences that confer resistance to potato leafroll virus were sold under the trade names NewLeaf Y and NewLeaf Plus, and were widely accepted in commercial production in 1999–2001, until McDonald's Corp. decided not to purchase GM potatoes and Monsanto decided to close their NatureMark potato business.
 NewLeaf Y and NewLeaf Plus potatoes carried two GM traits, as they also expressed Bt-mediated resistance to Colorado potato beetle.

 No other crop with engineered disease resistance against microbial pathogens had reached the market by 2013, although more than a dozen were in some state of development and testing.

 PRR transfer

 Research aimed at engineered resistance follows multiple strategies.
 One is to transfer useful PRRs into species that lack them.
 Identification of functional PRRs and their transfer to a recipient species that lacks an orthologous receptor could provide a general pathway to additional broadened PRR repertoires.
 For example, the Arabidopsis PRR EF-Tu receptor (EFR) recognizes the bacterial translation elongation factor EF-Tu.
-Research performed at Sainsbury Laboratory demonstrated that deployment of EFR into either Nicotiana benthamianaor Solanum lycopersicum (tomato), which cannot recognize EF-Tu, conferred resistance to a wide range of bacterial pathogens.
+Research performed at Sainsbury Laboratory demonstrated that deployment of EFR into either Nicotiana benthamiana or Solanum lycopersicum (tomato), which cannot recognize EF-Tu, conferred resistance to a wide range of bacterial pathogens.
 EFR expression in tomato was especially effective against the widespread and devastating soil bacterium Ralstonia solanacearum.
 Conversely, the tomato PRR Verticillium 1 (Ve1) gene can be transferred from tomato to Arabidopsis, where it confers resistance to race 1 Verticillium isolates.